Malabar (naval exercise): 2020–present

 Malabar 2020 was a "non-contact, at sea only" exercise taking into consideration COVID-19 pandemic.
 It was decided that Australia shall also be a part of the Malabar Naval exercise, in view to support a free, open and rule based Indo Pacific.
+Since the revival of the Quad by the US in November 2017, India had been reluctant to incorporate Australia into the Malabar exercise since it would have reinforced the false perception that the Quad was a de-facto military alliance.
+However, following China's aggressive actions against India in the disputed land border area of Galwan Valley (Ladakh), India agreed to enhance its deterrence against China by welcoming Australia into the Malabar exercise.
 This is the first time that all four navies of the Quad will be in a joint exercise in 13 years.
 US Deputy Secretary of State Stephen E Biegun, on 20 October 2020, said that Quad should be "more regularised", and at some point "formalised" with the passage of time.

 It was reported in the Sunday Telegraph on 7 March 2021 that France planned to join the four other nations in 2021, and had planned its annual Jeanne d'Arc naval exercise around this event.
+Since the revival of the Quad in November 2017, much against the pushing by the Americans, India had resisted the incorporation of a 'willing' Australia into Malabar exercises.
+This was essentially to avoid propagating a false perception that the Quad was a de-facto military alliance.
+However, after China's aggressive move against India in Galawan (Ladakh) in 2020, India relented and welcomed Australia into Malabar, making it a quadrilateral exercise.